Property Investment Suburbs In America

 The home construction cost for various residential landed property types per sq. ft (PSF) differs significantly for Malaysia’s top 5 cities.

-These data points (average sum) are based on the latest fixed construction tender prices in the market.
+These data points (average sum) are based on the market’s latest fixed construction tender prices.

 - Kuala Lumpur- RM381/PSF